On the $3$-colorable subgroup $\mathcal{F}$ and maximal subgroups of Thompson's group $F$: Maximal infinite index subgroups of containing an isomorphic image of

-Since every finite index subgroup of $F$ contains the commutator subgroup, the map $\pi: F\to \IZ\oplus \IZ$ induces a bijective correspondence between the finite index subgroups of $F$ and the finite index subgroups $\IZ\oplus \IZ$, \cite{CFP}.
+Recall that every finite-index subgroup contains a normal subgroup.
+Since every normal subgroup of $F$ contains contains the commutator subgroup \cite[Theorem 4.3]{CFP}, the map $\pi: F\to \IZ\oplus \IZ$ induces a bijective correspondence between the finite index subgroups of $F$ and the finite index subgroups $\IZ\oplus \IZ$.
 As mentioned in Section \ref{sec4}, the only finite index subgroups isomorphic with $F$ are precisely $K_{(a,b)}=\pi^{-1}(a\IZ\oplus b\IZ)$, \cite[Theorem 1.1]{BW}.
 Here are some easy consequences of this discussion. \begin{lemma} Let $G$ be a subgroup of $F$ such that $\pi(G)=a\IZ\oplus b\IZ$ and $G\neq K_{(a,b)}$.
 Then, the index of $G$ in $F$ is infinite. \end{lemma} \begin{corollary} The index of $\CF$ in $F$ is infinite. \end{corollary} \begin{proof} The claim follows from the fact that, thanks to Proposition \ref{propKCF}, $\pi(K_{(2,2)})=\pi(\CF)$ and $K_{(2,2)}\neq \CF$ .
 The two groups are distinct because $\CF\cong F_4$, while $K_{(2,2)}\cong F$. \end{proof} \begin{remark} There is also another way to prove the previous result.
 All the irreducible finite dimensional representations of $F$ are one dimensional (this follows from \cite{DM}).
 This means that if $\CF$ were of finite index in $F$, then for the quasi-regular representation of $F$ associated with $\CF$ we would have $\ell_2(F/\CF)=\IC$, that is $F=\CF$, which is absurd. \end{remark} \begin{corollary} There exists a maximal infinite index subgroup $M$ of $K_{(2,2)}$ containing $\CF$. \end{corollary} \begin{proof} Thanks to the Zorn Lemma there exists a maximal subgroup $M$ contained in $K_{(2,2)}$ containing $\CF$.
 Since $\pi(\CF)=2\IZ\oplus 2\IZ\leq\pi(M)\leq 2\IZ\oplus 2\IZ$, we have $\pi(M)=2\IZ\oplus 2\IZ$.
 The subgroup $M$ cannot have finite index by Lemma \ref{Lemmamax}. \end{proof}

 We are now ready to exhibit \textbf{three infinite index maximal subgroups of $K_{(2,2)}$ containing $\CF$}:

 \begin{theorem} For any $g\in K_{(2,2)}\setminus M_i$, the group $\langle M_i, g\rangle$ contains $K_{(2,2)}$, with $i=0, 1, 2$.
 In particular, $M_0$, $M_1$ and $M_2$ are maximal infinite index subgroups of $K_{(2,2)}$. \end{theorem}